Bahr el Gazel (province of Chad): Geography

-The region borders Borkou Region to the north, Batha Region to the east, Hadjer-Lamis Region to the south, and Kanem Region to the west.
-The region is predominantly grassland, merging into the Sahara Desert in the north.
+The province borders Borkou Region to the north, Batha Region to the east, Hadjer-Lamis Region to the south, and Kanem Region to the west.
+The province is predominantly grassland, merging into the Sahara Desert in the north.

 Settlements

-Moussoro is the regional capital; other major settlements include Chadra, Dourgoulanga, Michemiré and Salal.
+Moussoro is the provincial capital; other major settlements include Chadra, Dourgoulanga, Michemiré, Toumia, Mandjoura, Islet, and Salal.

 Demographics

-As per the census of 2009, the population of the region was 260,865, 46.3% female.
+As per the census of 2009, the population of the province was 260,865, 46.3% female.
 The average size of household as of 2009 is 5.90: 5.90 in rural households and 5.80 in urban areas.
 The total number of households was 43,478: 38,160 in rural areas and 5,318 in urban areas.
 The number of nomads in the region was 126,855, 32.7% of the population.
 There were 257,804 people residing in private households.
 There were 111,278 above 18 years of age: 56,407 male and 54,871 female.
 The sex ratio was 116.00 females for every 100 males.
 There were 134,010 sedentary staff, 1.20 of the total population.

 The main ethnolinguistic groups are the Dazaga Toubou and the Kanembu.

 Economy

-The region is the principal agricultural segment in the whole country, producing cotton and groundnuts, the two main cashcrops of the country.
-There are a variety of local crops such as rice grown in the region.
+The province is the principal agricultural segment in the whole country, producing cotton and groundnuts, the two main cashcrops of the country.
+There are a variety of local crops such as rice grown in the province.